What is Cognitive Behavioral Therapy (CBT)?

 Through anxiety psychoeducation, the therapist helps the patients to know about these.
 When they know a lot about their anxiety, it becomes easy for them to fight it.
 Also, anxiety is beneficial until it crosses a limit.
 Knowing this, they can turn their anxiety into something that can benefit them.

 Anxiety psychoeducation is an essential part of treating anxiety with CBT.
-It helps the patients to know more about themselves, their situation and gets an overall idea about anxiety so that they can assist the therapist to make the treatment process most effective.
+It helps the patients to know more about themselves and their situation and gets an overall idea about anxiety so that they can assist the therapist to make the treatment process most effective.

 Coping Style Worksheet